telus/create-library/README.md

 We recommend leaving the version as is at initialization: `"version": "0.0.0-development"`.
 Your NPM library consumers are encouraged to refer to the Github releases tab inside your repository or to the NPM registry page for info about published versions.

-### 6. Can I get Slack notifications when my library's pipeline?

-But of course!
-Have a look at this [guide][circleci-slack] for instructions on how to set up CircleCI integration with Slack.

-### 7. I keep getting errors on my local when I run `npm run lint`

-Example: `Error: Cannot find module '@telus/remark-config'`.

-You probably missed the part where we talked about our centralized config packages.
-Have a look at [Local development gotchas](#step-4).

-## <a id="step-6"></a> Additional guides
+## <a id="step-5"></a> Additional guides

-Before you start using this initializer and the tools inside it, **please make sure you familiarize yourself with `CircleCI` and `semantic-release`**.
+Before you start using this initializer and the tools inside it, **please make sure you familiarize yourself with `Github Actions` and `semantic-release`**.
 For more information about how these work and how they were configured, please refer to the documentation below:

-- [CircleCI][guides-circle-ci]
+- [Github Actions][github-actions]
 - [semantic-release][guides-semantic-release]

 ---